Moesif JavaScript Browser SDK

 track, (string, object) => null

 Track user actions such as “clicked sign up” or “made a purchase”.
-By tracking user actions in addition to API usage via one of the Moesif server SDKs, you’ll be able to understand the entire customer journey from inital sign up to first API call.
+By tracking user actions in addition to API usage via one of the Moesif server SDKs, you’ll be able to understand the entire customer journey from initial sign up to first API call.
 First argument is an action name as a string, which is required.
 Second parameter is an optional metadata object related to this action event.
 See API Reference

 moesif.track('clicked_sign_up', {